 We might not all agree on musical taste.
-I mean that metal, indie rock, jazz, hip-hop -- none of it is made for everyone, but I think we can all agree that there's really nothing so appealing as all-out sex appeal.
+Metal, indie rock, jazz, hip-hop — none of it is made for everyone, but I think we can all agree that there's really nothing so appealing as all-out sex appeal.
 Sex might not be the first thing you think of when you think of heavy rock, but it's in the genre's DNA.

 Or maybe you're just making a bet with a friend that spinning the girly sounds of Iron Maiden's Bruce Dickinson will result in her matching the decibels of "Run to the Hills."

 After all, that's how I got the idea for this Metal Monday column.
 Yesterday, at a beer-soaked day at the pool, my girlfriend Angela and I got into a debate (she's from New Jersey, so it's a huge shocker she likes to argue).
 Angela has been a gorgeous, cynical, sarcastic friend of mine for several years, but we've always butted heads about music.
 It's gotten to the point where I just play metal around her to piss her off, and she glares at me and yells out in her Jersey Shore-esque manner, "No one wants to hear that shit, Lauren! [mimicking guttural growls] Who listens to that shit?
 I mean really!
 Um, ever!"

 So, Angela and I made a bet that I would be able to create a heavy metal playlist that she would like to have sex to — the result of a conversation that probably isn't very appropriate to be forever saved into the eternity of the Internet.
 She's a good sport, though, and she promised to give it a try.